amosmtaita/natural_language_processing/README.md

 ## Install the required libraries in your environment

-In order to have a smooth and stable environment, it’s common to have a `requirements.txt` file that includes all the libraries that are used in your projects.
+In order to have a smooth and stable environment, itâ€™s common to have a `requirements.txt` file that includes all the libraries that are used in your projects.

-That way, whenever you join a new project, it’s easy to start working without worrying about missing libraries or modules.
+That way, whenever you join a new project, itâ€™s easy to start working without worrying about missing libraries or modules.

-Installing the required libraries in our environment it’s as easy as follows (the requirements.txt is the file included in this repository):
+Installing the required libraries in our environment itâ€™s as easy as follows (the requirements.txt is the file included in this repository):

 ```
 pip install -r requirements.txt